 According to research carried out by Nationwide, a loft conversion which integrates a double bed room and en-suite bathroom might add as much as twenty two % to the worth of a three-bedroom, one-bathroom house.
 However, don’t assume that value added to your home will necessarily surpass the cost of your conversion.

 Despite how desperate you are for additional space, weighing up the expenses of a house move can be off-putting.
-Stamp duty, legal costs, surveys and more might total up to a few thousand pounds, and it’s cash you won’t see again.
+Stamp duty, legal costs, surveys and more might total up to a few thousand pounds, and it’s cash you will not see again.
 There are other factors to consider too, not least your psychological connection to your house and the prospect of kids switching schools.

-Instead, you might look skyward for inspiration, towards your unused attic area.
+Rather, you might look skyward for inspiration, towards your unused attic area.
 Your loft might be ideal for conversion depending upon different elements.
 These include roof structure and height and the functionalities of installing a staircase.
 A loft conversion boasts numerous benefits over an extension.
-It is less likely to need planning approval and won’t lower garden size.
+It is less likely to need planning approval and will not lower garden size.
 In many cases, it can be completed in a shorter timespan and might cost less too.
 And yes, it may add a tidy sum to the worth of your house.

 You can ask us to visit your house and check this out for you, but there are likewise a number of checks that you can perform yourself prior to this.